enzo-project/enzo-dev/doc/manual/source/developer_guide/DoingARelease.rst

 ===============

 Periodically, the Enzo community creates an "official" release of the Enzo codebase.
-While running off of the Enzo GitHub repository is in general quite stable, doing official releases has other benefits.
+While running off of the Enzo git repository is in general quite stable, doing official releases has other benefits.
 By doing releases, we acoomplish the following goals: